passworks/passworks-api/sections/store_card.md

 ```

-Forcing a push update of a specific pass
+Forcing a push update of a pass
 ------------

 You can force a push notification of a passe (provided that it was changed since the user last fetched it) by using the following URL